newrelic/newrelic-java-agent/instrumentation/spring-webflux-6.0.0/README.md

 }
 ```

-When the `@RequestBody` is past as a parameter in this manner, the transaction
+When the `@RequestBody` is passed as a parameter in this manner, the
-naming might show up as `NettyDispatcher`.
-If so, simply wrap the
+transaction naming might show up as `NettyDispatcher`.
+If so, simply wrap
-`RequestBody` parameter in a `Mono` as shown:
+the `RequestBody` parameter in a `Mono` as shown:

 ```java
 @PostMapping("/some/path")